TencentARC/ArcNerf/docs/tests.md

 ### tests_render
 #### tests_camera
-Test camera creation, get_rays and project rays into pixel.
-Also check when we rescale camera and image, whether rays get projected correctly.
+Test camera creation, get_rays and project rays into pixel, visualize ray and ray points Also check when we rescale camera and image, whether rays get projected correctly.